hpc-carpentry/old-hpc-workflows/_episodes/09-final-notes.md

 Now that we know how to write and scale a pipeline, here are some tips and tricks for making the process go more smoothly.

+## A Pattern for Reducing Duplication

+FIXME: TODO

+* how to mix f-strings with wildcards
+* the problem of repeated strings - filenames, patterns etc
+* The suggested pattern

 ## dry-run is your friend